 The Cogswell interchange was built in the 1960’s as part of a plan to build a highway through Downtown Halifax.
-The highway was never completed but the interchange was built, and still stands today, taking up space that could be better used to connect the North End of Halifax with Downtown Halifax for all modes of transportation.
-In 2014 Halifax Council approved a concept plan to demolish the Cogswell interchange and by June 5, 2018 Council voted on a 60% design for the Cogswell District Redevelopment.
+The City never constructed the highway but the interchange was built, and still stands today.
+The interchange takes up space that could be better used to physically and socially connect the North End of Halifax with Downtown Halifax.
+Halifax Regional Council approved a concept plan to demolish the Cogswell interchange in 2014 and by June 5, 2018 Council voted on a 60% design for the Cogswell District Redevelopment.

 HRM is about to embark on a project that will fundamentally change Downtown Halifax for years to come.
 The Halifax Cycling Coalition, along with 22 other organizations working in Halifax want to see the plans for the redevelopment of the Cogswell Interchange reflect the vision that Halifax Regional Council set out for the project, which includes 7 principles.
 We do not believe that the 60% design that was approved in June 2018 meets the 7 principles listed here.

 - A walkable, transit-oriented neighbourhood